AnotiaWang/open-assistant-helper/README.md

 - [ ] Support task `label_initial_prompt`

-  This task is a bit hard to find in my language configuration, I'll keep finding it.
+  This task is a bit hard to find for my language configuration, I'll keep finding it.
-- [ ] Support other language models
+- [ ] Support other language models (maybe)

   There have been many excellent LLMs coming out recently, like GPT4All.
 I may try to support them in my free time(but no guarantees). if you have ideas, PRs are welcome!